jalanb/pym/docs/index.rst

 An editor should appear in a `debugger <https://docs.python.org/3/library/pdb.html>`_: accepting `changes <>`_ from the coder and passing them on to an `evaluator<  >`_, and incidentally to a `disk <http://www.pygit2.org/>`_.
 An editor is rarely an end in itself, and should not get in the way of the larger cycle.
 Hence an editor should be quick, and more efficient of the coder's time than other factors.

-pym should look for the flow of ideas in the iterations of the REPL, noting steps such as when tests start to pass, and so development moves on.
+`pym` should look for the flow of ideas in the iterations of the REPL, noting steps such as when tests start to pass, and so development moves on.

-pym should be editable by itself.
-This is a **high priority** - I do not have a lot of time for coding personal projects such as pym, the sooner it is "good enough" to be usable daily for editing other programs, but *quickly* fixable, then the more development it will actually get.
+`pym` should be editable by itself.
+This is a **high priority** - I do not have a lot of time for coding personal projects such as `pym`, the sooner it is "good enough" to be usable daily for editing other programs, but *quickly* fixable, then the more development it will actually get.
 (Such has been my experience with `my dot files <https://github.com/jalanb/dotjab/blob/master/functons>`_, in particular since I added `a function to edit functions <https://github.com/jalanb/what/blob/650677f8d0e80bc9aa9552cb5f87c42d34801b30/what.sh#L55>`_).

 Modality
 ^^^^^^^^

-pym is inherently a modal editor, and one is not directly editing plain text.
+`pym` is inherently a modal editor, and one is not directly editing plain text.
 Some parts of the program will look more like plain text than others, e.g. names.
-But each structure in the tree uses its own specialised sub-editor, e.g. there is a different editor for an else branch than for a function definition than for a function. pym should transition between such editors unnoticeably to the user, not needing any "start loop here" instructions, although they could be explicitly given.
+But each structure in the tree uses its own specialised sub-editor, e.g. there is a different editor for an else branch than for a function definition than for a function. `pym` should transition between such editors unnoticeably to the user, not needing any "start loop here" instructions, although they could be explicitly given.

-Command/insert mode might toggle on the CAPS LOCK key. pym is UI agnostic, capable of presentation between pipes, on a console, GUI, web page, or directly from Python.
+Command/insert mode might toggle on the CAPS LOCK key. `pym` is UI agnostic, capable of presentation between pipes, on a console, GUI, web page, or directly from Python.
 Development shall concentrate on Python first, console second, with others trailing.
 Full use should be made of available visual cues, such as colour, position, movement, ...

 The user should be presented with program objects (e.g. projects, methods, operators) first and incidentals (e.g. files) second, if at all.